Builders Risk Insurance

 - The Bank: If the developer or property owner has taken out a loan from the bank to fund the project, then the bank also needs to be protected from financial loss should an accident occur during the course of the construction party.
 If one exists, the mortgagee is almost always listed on the builders risk policy and fully covered.

 Since every single one of these parties faces financial risks if something goes wrong, it makes sense that everyone involved receives coverage under one, united policy.
+You can get your builders risk insurance quote with Embroker by signing up to our risk-free platform in just a few minutes.

 Who Buys the Policy?